ms/buildtogether.tech/src/thinking.md

 from a hard drive doesn't alter it, but every time you access something in LTM, you may write it back in a different or augmented form.
 We call this "learning".

-Here's the problem: <span i="short-term memory!limited capacity of">STM is
-very small</span>.  [% b Miller1956 %] famously estimated that it could
-hold 7±2 things at one time; more modern estimates put the number closer to 4±1 [% b Didau2016 %].
+Here's the problem: [% i "short-term memory!limited capacity of" %]STM is very small[% /i %].  [% b Miller1956 %] famously estimated that it could hold 7±2 things at one time; more modern estimates put the number closer to 4±1 [% b Didau2016 %].
 This means that STM is a bottleneck for learning: if too many new ideas are presented too quickly, the new arrivals will knock older ones